aminobutyric/under-llm-governance/README.md

 through Ollama, work within a user-selected project, and operate under enforceable least-privilege controls.

 This repository is currently in the architecture and planning stage.
-The first implementation target is Linux, Go, Docker in rootless mode, and a locally bound Ollama server.
+The locked implementation baseline is Linux, Python 3.11+, `uv`, rootless Docker, and a locally bound Ollama server.
 Ollama is an adapter, not a hard dependency of the core design.

 ## Core idea